+Lactation

-Lactation Risk Summary
+Risk Summary

 There are no data on the presence of viloxazine in human milk, the effects on the breastfed infant, or the effects on milk production.
 Viloxazine is likely present in rat milk.
-When a drug is present in animal milk, it is likely that the drug will be present in human milk
+When a drug is present in animal milk, it is likely that the drug will be present

 The developmental and health benefits of breastfeeding should be considered along with the mother's clinical need for Qelbree and any potential adverse effects on the breastfed child from Qelbree or from the underlying maternal condition.
-Geriatric Use